DevExpress-Examples/asp-net-web-forms-grid-upload-files-to-binary-column-in-edit-mode/Readme.md

 }
 ```

 When a user clicks the **Delete** button, the callback control sends a callback to the server and passes the uploaded file's name to the server.
 On the server, handle the callback control's `Callback` event to delete the file's data from the current session.
 To complete the delete operation on the client, handle the callback control's `CallbackComplete` event.
-In the handler, clear the label's text and make the **Delete** button invisible.
+In the handler, clear the label's text and hide the **Delete** button.

 ```js
 function OnClick(s, e) {